Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 *Mighty were their preparations.*

-Royce has things well organized&mdash;food, drink, and fuel bought, and shared gear found, tested, and organized.
-But we still manage to run hither and thither.
-We put things into things and then those things into other things and those things into his truck.
-We even pack our passports so that they'll be easy to access.
+Royce has things well organized.
+He's bought food, drink, and fuel, and has packaged them for the trip, found the necessary gear, and has tested and organized it.
+But we still manage to run hither and thither, putting things into things, and then those things into other things, and those things into his truck.
+But we're not entirely lost&mdash;we do pack our passports so that they'll be easy to access when we reach customs.

 ## 2025-08-05 Eau Claire to Zups